EDITING MARC RECORDS CHEAT SHEET (SLC RDA PRACTICES)

 [Local SLC practices in brackets]

-[These provisions will take effect at SLC September 1st, 2013].
+[These provisions took effect at SLC on September 1st, 2013].

 See general note on abbreviations at end.

 Particularly check LDR/17* and LDR/18* for records created before 1978 (AACR2 was published in 1978).

 [On ITS this is done by clicking on LDR and 008, sometimes 006 and 007]

 g = audiovisual material (type coded in 008/33, e.g., 008/33 v = video recording)